Open Source, Open Source Software

 Open-Source Software monetization

-Functionality and Fit: It is essential to ensure the software is designed for the purpose and can handle the intended workload.
+It is essential to ensure the software is designed for the purpose and can handle the intended workload.
 If the software does not fill all the requirements, but is close, open source gives an opportunity to modify the software.
-In those cases, contributing to the project can be an excellent option.
+In those cases, submiting revision proposals (contributing) to the project can be an excellent option.
 Forking is also an option.

-User Friendliness: A good user interface will reduce resistance to change and will increase efficiency.
+User friendliness: A good user interface will reduce resistance to change and increase efficiency.
 With open source software, if the features are good but the user interface is inadequate, or if the interface is too different to what the users expect, this can be modified.

 Scalability and Adaptability: Open source software is highly scalable and adaptable.
-It allows cities and regions to take a piece of software and adapt it to their specific needs.
-Moreover, as conditions change over time, communities can continue to modify the software to better meet their evolving needs.
+This allows GovTech or Civic Tech to take a piece of software and tailor it to their specific needs.
+Moreover, as conditions change over time, communities can continue to modify the software to better suit their changing needs.